CACI-International/ergo/so/README.md

   Allow mutually exclusive use of stdin/stdout/stderr for interactive programs.
 * Allow explicit error signalling from scripts.
 Maybe allow catching errors?
 * Add options to suppress status output.
+* Add 'force' to force a value to be immediately evaluated?
+* Change pattern matching destructuring to create dependencies on destructured-from values (rather than creating new values which rely on content)?
+This allows automatic variable propagation, otherwise one must mark any downstream dependencies of a variable value.
+It's less error prone at the cost of losing a little explicitness, and also removing the ability for different paths to produce results which are considered the same.
+However, if/when content-wise ids are desirable, an additional command could be added to support this.

 ### Plugin notes
 * Ideally, plugins are loaded just like other scripts: `load [path to plugin]`.